benjaminhuanghuang/angular-study/Rxjs/_Courses/RxJS in Angular Terms, Tips, and Patterns-DeborahKurata/Patterns.md

 </div>
 ```

-## Retrieve on Action Pattern: Retrieve data based on user selection, paging...
+## Retrieve on Action Pattern: Retrieve data based on user selection, paging ...

-To respond to an action, use a Subject or BehaviorSubject to pass data from the component to the service.
+Problem: How to pass `catId` to a service?

 ```ts
 products$=this.http.get<Product[]>(`${this.url}?cat=${catId}`)
 .pipe(